seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-            "An inherent identification of the trust anchor and the primary index to the cTrustAnchorTable."
+            "An inherent identification of the trust anchor."
         ::= { cTrustAnchorEntry 1 }

     cTrustAnchorFormatType  OBJECT-TYPE